 I like to make my own granola with the finest ingredients I can find, keeping a tab on added sugar or sweetener.

-I find Non-GMO, whole-grain rolled oats the perfect choice for this recipe.
+I find organic, whole-grain rolled oats the perfect choice for this recipe.

 You need a handful of ingredients to make this recipe; however, it all depends on what you like.
-I find a balanced mix of oats, seeds, nuts and dried fruits yields a great granola.
+A balanced mix of oats, seeds, nuts and dried fruits yields a great granola.

-For this particular recipe I used Non-GMO, whole-grain rolled oats, rice puffs, cashews, slivered almonds, chia seeds, pumpkin seeds, honey (blue agave syrup or maple syrup works too), coconut oil, cinnamon, salt, shredded coconuts and dried tart cherries or raisins.
+For this particular recipe I used organic, whole-grain rolled oats, rice puffs, unsalted cashews, slivered almonds, chia seeds and pumpkin seeds.
+I use 4 tablespoons of raw honey to sweeten it but blue agave syrup or maple syrup works too.
+I also use coconut oil for flavor and to avoid granola from clumping and spice it all with a bit of cinnamon, salt, shredded coconuts and dried tart cherries or raisins.

 How to Make Homemade Granola